-Tax benefits for adoption include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion for employer-provided adoption assistance.
-The credit is nonrefundable, which means it is limited to your tax liability for the year.
-The maximum amount (dollar limit) for 2016 is $13,460 per child.
-For more information on the Adoption Tax Credit, please visit the following website: http://www.irs.gov/taxtopics/tc607.html
+Tax benefits for adoption include both a tax credit for qualified adoption expenses paid to adopt an eligible child and an exclusion from income for employer-provided adoption assistance.
+The credit is nonrefundable, which means it’s limited to your tax liability for the year.
+However, any credit in excess of your tax liability may be carried forward for up to five years.
+For more information on the Adoption Tax Credit, including the current limit, please visit the following website: http://www.irs.gov/taxtopics/tc607.html

 The adoption tax credit, which can be claimed for eligible adoption-related expenses, has helped thousands of American families offset the high cost of adoption since the credit was established in 1997.
 It has made adoption a financially viable option for many parents who might not otherwise have been able to afford adoption, allowing them to provide children with loving, permanent families.
 With over 100,000 children in the U.S. foster care system currently eligible for adoption, and an ever increasing number of orphaned and abandoned children worldwide languishing in institutions, the continuation of the adoption tax credit is vital to providing love, safety, and permanency through adoption to as many children as possible.